Turkey Stock

 Skim fat from the crock-pot and whisk in 2 tsp. cornstarch.

-Return the diced chicken and turn heat back to high to thicken the sauce.
+Return the diced chicken and increase heat to high, stirring frequently to thicken the sauce.
 Alternately you can transfer to a small sauce pot as I’ve done here.
 Keep warm while you finish the dish.

 Heat a large nonstick skillet over medium low heat.
 Whisk the egg with 1 tbsp. water, scramble and chop into small pieces.
 Transfer to a bowl and keep warm.
 Wipe the skillet clean and begin cooking the veggies in a little sesame oil.
 I started with the carrots and onions as they take longest.